Tammy Bruce: Political commentator (2010–2024)

 Bruce was a Fox News contributor.
 In 2019, she became the host of Get Tammy Bruce, which airs on the Fox Nation streaming service.

-Trump's second administration (2025–present)
+Second Trump administration (2025–present)

 In January 2025, Donald Trump announced that Bruce would be named as spokeswoman for the United States Department of State in his second administration.
+In August 2025, he nominated her to be Deputy Ambassador to the United Nations.
+She was sworn in on December 29, 2025.
+During an emergency session of the UN Security Council, called by Somalia in regard to Israel’s recognition of Somaliland, Bruce was quoted saying "Earlier this year, several countries, including members of this Council, made the unilateral decision to recognize a nonexistent Palestinian state.
+And yet, no emergency meeting was called to express this Council's outrage,".

+Spokeswoman the United States Department of State

+Tammy Bruce served as Spokesperson for the United States Department of State in 2025 during the second administration of Donald Trump.
+She acted as the department’s main public voice, holding regular press briefings and issuing official statements on U.S. foreign policy.

+In August 2025, she was nominated to become U.S. Deputy Representative to the United Nations, after which her spokesperson duties were gradually taken over by Principal Deputy Spokesperson Tommy Pigott.

+Deputy Ambassador to the United Nations

+Tammy Bruce assumed office as Deputy Permanent Representative of the United States to the United Nations on 29 December 2025.
+She was previously the Spokesperson for the United States Department of State earlier in 2025.

+As Deputy Permanent Representative, she serves as the second-ranking official in the U.S. Mission to the United Nations in New York, supporting the Permanent Representative in representing the United States at meetings of the UN Security Council, General Assembly, and other UN bodies, and helping coordinate U.S. diplomatic policy at the United Nations.

 Personal life

 At the age of 17, Bruce commenced a romantic partnership with 34-year-old actress Brenda Benet.
 At the time, Bruce was employed as Benet's personal secretary.
 Later, Bruce and Benet lived together for nearly a year before Bruce moved out of their shared residence.
 After her son’s death, Benet became severely depressed.
 On April 7, 1982, Benet died of a self-inflicted gunshot at her home before she was scheduled to have lunch with Bruce.

 In a 2005 interview with C-SPAN, Bruce identified herself as a pro-choice lesbian.